 With Hootsuite, you can manage all of your social media activity in one place.
-Hootsuite supports Facebook and Instagram, as well as all other major social media networks: Twitter, YouTube, LinkedIn and Pinterest.
+Hootsuite supports Facebook and Instagram, as well as all other major social media networks: TikTok, Twitter, YouTube, LinkedIn and Pinterest.

 Here’s how Hootsuite compares to Creator Studio’s main features: